B.S., Rhodes College; M.Phil., Ph.D., Yale University

 Outside of my teaching and research interests, I am also very interested in how students learn science and effective methods of scientific teaching.
 I was trained in the evidence-based method of scientific teaching at the Center for Scientific Teaching at Yale University, and enjoy engaging in conversations about innovative pedagogy and classroom approaches.

 A native southerner, I have gradually adapted to life in the northeast after over a decade in New England.
-I live in Wellesley with my wife, daughter (5), and son (1).
-We enjoy going for walks around campus, fishing in Lake Waban, and sampling the plethora of froyo shops in the Wellesley area.
+I live in Wellesley with my wife, daughter (10), and son (6).
+We enjoy going for walks around campus, fishing in Lake Waban, and tending to our vegetable garden in the summer.